 Learn about barriers to market entry and local requirements, i.e., things to be aware of when entering the market for this country.

 Poland’s overall commercial climate is positive.
-The country is open to foreign investment as a source of capital, growth and jobs, and as a vehicle for technology transfer, research and development (R&D), and integration into global supply chains.
-There are some limits on foreign ownership of companies in selected strategic sectors, and limits on the acquisition of real estate, especially agricultural and forest land.
-In March 2018, the Sunday Trade Ban legislation went into effect, which is gradually phasing out Sunday retail commerce in Poland.
-In 2019, stores may operate one Sunday a month, and in 2020 a total ban will be in effect.
-Polish authorities have publicly favored introducing a digital services tax.
-Since no draft has been released, the details of such a tax are unknown, but it would mainly affect foreign digital companies.
-Some investors have expressed concern about a lack of predictability, noting that policies are sometimes introduced quickly and without broad consultation, and that the role that state-owned firms have in the Polish economy can create obstacles to long-term growth (according to the Minister of State Assets, companies controlled by the state create 15% of GDP).
+The country is open to foreign investment as a source of capital, growth, and jobs, and as a vehicle for technology transfer, R&D, and integration into global supply chains.
+There are some limits on foreign ownership of companies in selected strategic sectors and limits on the acquisition of real estate, especially agricultural and forest land.
+In March 2018, Poland adopted Sunday Trade Ban legislation, which gradually phased out Sunday retail commerce in Poland.
+From 2020 onward the law will allow for Sunday shopping only on the two Sundays preceding Christmas, one Sunday before Easter, and the last Sunday of January, April, June, and August of each calendar year.
+Some investors have expressed concern about Poland’s lack of legal transparency and predictability, noting that new tax laws and policies are sometimes introduced quickly and without broad consultation, and that the oversized role that state-owned firms play in the Polish economy could create obstacles to long-term growth (according to the Minister of State Assets, companies controlled by the state create 15% of GDP).

-There are concerns that increased spending on social benefits and higher defense spending coupled with a reduction in the retirement age and a tight labor market will constrain GDP growth going forward, Poland’s economy is projected to perform well in the next few years in part because of an anticipated cyclical increase in the use of its EU development funds and continued, robust household spending.
-Poland’s low birth rate, fast growth and emigration have created a shortage of labor.
-Low unemployment in the larger cities drives firms to compete for qualified workers, and Poland has seen an influx of foreign workers, many from Ukraine, who help to balance any loss of domestic workers.
+There are concerns that increased spending on social benefits and higher defense spending, coupled with a reduction in the retirement age and a tight labor market could constrain GDP growth going forward.
+Poland’s economy is projected to perform well in the next few years in part because of an anticipated cyclical increase in the use of its EU development funds and continued household spending.
+Nevertheless, Poland’s economic growth in is expected to be impacted by the Russian war in Ukraine.
+The slower growth of GDP will be influenced by higher uncertainty, trade disruptions, Polish monetary policy, and rapid inflation, projected to reach an annual rate of 10.8% in 2022 and 9.0% in 2023 (NBP).